ronin-rb/ronin-fuzzer/README.md

 ## Description

-ronin-fuzzer is a Ruby library for generating, mutating, and fuzzing data.
+ronin-fuzzer is a Ruby library and CLI for generating, mutating, and fuzzing data.

 ## Features